There are lots of different people who walk through church doors on a Sunday morning.

 - What system do we have for new guests?
 And for regular attenders?

 We have several evaluation forms with Church Fuel’s resource library if you’re interested in a more detailed evaluation of your Sunday service.

 We talked a little bit about what connection means.

 It is so much more than having someone commit to regularly attending.
 That’s just dead weight.

-Most of us want people engaging with our churches in some sort of way.
+Most of us want people engaging with our churches in some way.
 This could look like joining a small group, committing to tithe regularly, or serving on a team.

 But how do people know where to start?

 One of our favorite connection pipelines we’ve seen is City Church in Tallahassee, FL.